apache/superset/UPDATING.md

 ## Next

+- [11704](https://github.com/apache/incubator-superset/pull/11704) Breaking change: Jinja templating for SQL queries has been updated, removing default modules such as `datetime` and `random` and enforcing static template values.
+To restore or extend functionality, use `JINJA_CONTEXT_ADDONS` and `CUSTOM_TEMPLATE_PROCESSORS` in `superset_config.py`.

 - [11509](https://github.com/apache/incubator-superset/pull/11509): Config value `TABLE_NAMES_CACHE_CONFIG` has been renamed to `DATA_CACHE_CONFIG`, which will now also hold query results cache from connected datasources (previously held in `CACHE_CONFIG`), in addition to the table names.
 If you will set `DATA_CACHE_CONFIG` to a new cache backend different than your previous `CACHE_CONFIG`, plan for additional cache warmup to avoid degrading charting performance for the end users.

 - [11575](https://github.com/apache/incubator-superset/pull/11575) The Row Level Security (RLS) config flag has been moved to a feature flag.
 To migrate, add `ROW_LEVEL_SECURITY: True` to the `FEATURE_FLAGS` dict in `superset_config.py`.